kyma-project/community/collaboration/extending-kyma-cli.md

 For running/debugging it locally we should provide makefile.
 The running/debugging commands should be part of readme.

+##### Creation of project locally (approach 2)

+The other approach would include creation of the local project structure as shown before.
+But it would not contain any `config.yaml`.
+Rather after creation of the project structure the function could be deployed first time via the command `kyma function apply -p <path_to_function_dir>`.
+But for rest of the changes like modifying the mem/cpu or api rules (like verbs or security) or like events and service binding should be done via commands for each module as listerd [expanded commands with switches](#expanded_command_with_switches)

+##### Pros and Cons approach 1 vs approach 2

+*Pros Apprach 1*

+* `config.yaml` helps the user with no kuberenertes knowledge to easily on board kyma.
+One can write configuration and can deploy it.
+It provides a summary for the current configuration of the application

+* Since during the developement of function we dont change the config so many times `kyma function apply` is an easy command to use.
+Also if the config needs to be changed and re-applied then `kyma function apply` is stil small command to use.

+* It could be eventually used as a recipie for deployment of functions on to the production cluster using CI/CD pipeline

+* Special runtime specific info like `debug` flags when using with `telepresence` could be passed as field in the `config.yaml`

+*Cons Approach 1*

+* Once the function has been deployed and if the function has been modified on the cluster using commands listed at [expanded commands with switches](#expanded_command_with_switches), then the local `config.yaml` is out of sync.
+Re applying via `kyma function apply` can result in confusion.

+* The `config.yaml` might at the end look like a CRD.

+*Pros Approach 2*

+* We dont have a `config.yaml` so we dont need to sync states between local and remote on deployed functions.

+*Cons Approach 2*

+* One has to use lengthy commands to configure functions.
+* Difficult to have an overview of current state.
+* Need to figure out how to use debug commands (when using telepresence).

 #### Working with deployed kyma cluster

 We should allow deployment of the functions on a k8s cluster.
 Following commands should be supported